janamanoharan/storeapp/README.md

 ~~~~

 #### Individual Users (15%)
-Here’s the part where we want to be able to get and modify users.
+Hereâ€™s the part where we want to be able to get and modify users.

 - `POST /user` - In the body of the post request, supply all required fields and support any optional fields.
 See below on the schema required.
 If the username provided already exist or not provided, return a 403 status.
 NOTE: There are multiple ways to go about making a username unique.
 Your `_id` field therefore may be different from above but ensure your `username` field is always there!